Agoric/documentation/main/getting-started/intro-zoe.md

 has two sides: the Zoe Service, which we've seen the users interact with, and the Zoe Contract Facet (ZCF), which is accessible to the contract code.
-Note that users do not have access to ZCF, but contract code does have access to the Zoe Service.
+Note that users do not have access to ZCF, but contract code can get access to the Zoe Service.

 To learn more about the Zoe Service and Zoe Contract Facet APIs, [see our Zoe API documentation](/zoe/api/).